 - 1/4 cup frozen spinach, thawed and drained

-- 2 cups of your favorite tomato sauce
+- 2 cups of your favorite spaghetti sauce

-- Boil a large pot of water and add your pasta.
-Cook according to the package directions.
+Bring a large bottle of water to a boil.
+Add your pasta and cook according to the package directions.
 Drain the noodles and set aside.

-- Add the uncooked sausage to a hot pan.
-Cook until browned.
+Add the uncooked sausage to a hot pan and cook until browned.
 Stir in 1 cup of your tomato sauce and set aside.

-- In a small bowl stir together the ricotta, 1/2 a cup of mozzarella, Parmesan, egg, and spinach.
-Spread one tablespoon of the cheese mixture into each shell.
-Top with a heaping amount of the sausage.
-Place in your dish and continue with the remaining shells.
-Smoother in the remaining 1/2 cup of sauce and sprinkle with left over mozzarella.
+In a small bowl stir together the ricotta, 1/2 a cup of mozzarella, Parmesan, egg, and spinach.
+Stir the mixture in with your sausage.

-- Bake, covered, for 20 minutes.
-Remove the lid and cook an additional 10 minutes or until the cheese is melted and bubbly.
+Cover with foil and bake for 20 minutes.
+Uncover and continue to bake for an additional ten minutes or until the cheese is melted and bubbly.